● Guides

 dbsprout generate --seed 42

-Every cell value is derived from a hash-based per-cell seed, making output fully reproducible across runs and machines.
+Every cell value is derived from a hash-based per-cell seed (default 42), making output fully reproducible across runs and machines.